 For a “normal” software system (i.e., not an AI system), we might just show previous movies that the user has watched or the most popular shows.
 This type of information would be passed from the back-end to the front-end user interface.
 Yet, the predictions (e.g., what the person might want to watch) are where machine learning algorithms are important!

 Of course, some AI systems are embedded into real-time systems (e.g., self-driving cars), and in this situation, the architecture is a bit different.
 In the self-driving car example, there are components that collect data (e.g., ‘sensors’ to collect information), that are then integrated with front-end systems (e.g., where does the person want the car to go), and back-end system (e.g., most recent trips).
 But just as with the amazon example, the key component of this AI system is the Machine Learning (ML) component.
 In fact, sometimes there are multiple ML components (e.g., one for avoiding hitting objects, one for following the road, etc).

-3: Know the life cycle for how to build the ML component
+3: Know the life cycle you will use for managing AI projects and building ML components

 While there are many resources that discuss the SDLC (software development life cycle), fewer resources are available to help you understand the life cycle required to build a machine learning predictive model.
 At a high level, the team will need to iterate through the following steps:

 - Understand the business problem and the that might be data available